Hallux valgus – vad det är, varför det uppstår och vad du kan göra - Rehcore AB

 Can hallux valgus go away on its own?

-No, a crooked big toe does not usually go away spontaneously, but the right shoes and relief can slow down the progression and relieve the discomfort.
+No, bunions usually do not disappear spontaneously, but the right shoes and relief can slow down the development and alleviate the symptoms.

-When do I need to seek medical attention?
+When do I need to seek medical care?

-Seek medical attention if you have severe pain, trouble finding shoes, or if your big toe continues to become more and more bent.
+Seek medical attention if you have severe pain, difficulty finding shoes, or if the big toe continues to angle more and more.

-Yes, many people experience reduced pain and better comfort with these aids.
+Yes, many people experience reduced pain and improved comfort with these aids.

 Is surgery the only solution for severe hallux valgus?

-No, but for severe problems where other methods do not help, surgery can give good results.
+No, but in severe cases where other methods do not help, surgery can provide good results.